 In addition, in City of D'Iberville v.
 City of Biloxi, 867 So.
 2d 241, 259 (Miss.
 2004), this Court agreed with the chancellor's determination that this indicium is neutral where PAA residents receive some benefit from their proximity to the annexing municipality, but these residents also pay taxes in the city when they do business there.
 The Court recognized that any benefit received is negated by the payment of city taxes by PAA residents.
 Such is the case here.
-Any benefit arguably received by Parcel 1 residents is clearly negated by the fact that residents contribute taxes to Meridian when they do business there and by the fact that residents pay the county taxes that they are required to pay.
+Any benefit arguably received by PAA residents is clearly negated by the fact that PAA residents contribute taxes to Meridian when they do business there and by the fact that PAA residents pay the county taxes that they are required to pay.

-Furthermore, it is undisputed that citizens of Parcel 1 have contributed greatly to the City of Meridian.
-Before his retirement, Mr. Albert Herrington, a resident of Parcel 1, owned a multimillion dollar company located in Meridian.
+Furthermore, it is undisputed that citizens of the PAA have contributed greatly to the City of Meridian.
+By way of example, Mr. Gibson, a resident of the PAA, owns a construction business within the Central Industrial Park that employs numerous Meridian area residents who contribute tax dollars to the City.
 Tr.
+1042.
+Before his retirement, Mr. Albert Herrington, a resident of the PAA, owned a multi-million dollar company located in Meridian.
+Tr.
 1107-08.
 Mr. Herrington's company employed around 150 individuals in the Meridian area.
-Dr. Martin, a resident of Parcel 1, served the City as a physician at Rush Hospital for twenty two years before his retirement.
+Id.
+Ms. Sadie Martin, a resident of the PAA, is a vocational instructor at East Mississippi State Hospital in Meridian.
 Tr.
+1224.
+Dr. Martin, a resident of the PAA, served the City as a physician at Rush Hospital for twenty two years before his retirement.
+Tr.
 1037.
-The contributions that these individuals have made and continue to make to Meridian are indicative of the contributions made by numerous residents of Parcel 1.
-These contributions clearly outweigh any advantage that residents have received or will receive from Meridian.
+The contributions that these individuals have made and continue to make to Meridian are indicative of the contributions made by numerous residents of the PAA.
+These contributions clearly outweigh any advantage that PAA residents have received or will receive from Meridian.

-Even without using the reasoning employed by this Court in Columbus, the evidence presented at trial clearly indicates that the residents and property owners in Parcel 1 do not and will not benefit unfairly by their proximity to the City.
+Even without using the reasoning employed by this Court in Columbus, the evidence presented at trial clearly indicates that the residents and property owners in the PAA do not and will not benefit unfairly by their proximity to the City.
 In addition, it is apparent that these residents have paid and will continue to pay their fair share of taxes to Meridian.
-It is noteworthy that many residents of Parcel 1 have higher disposable incomes than the average Meridian resident.
+It is noteworthy that many PAA residents, particularly residents of Parcel 1, have higher disposable incomes than the average Meridian resident.
 Therefore, Mr. Gouras testified that it is reasonable to conclude that these residents spend more than their fair share of money in Meridian and generate more than their fair share of taxes and other revenue for the City.
 Tr.
 1349-50.